SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Ehang Holdings Limited Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of Febru...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-03, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of EHang Holdings Limited.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+5, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of EHang Holdings Limited.

 Shareholders who purchased shares of EH during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.